daminixs/Winter-Supplement-Rules-Engine/README.md

 The web app generates input data and publishes it to the MQTT topic:`BRE/calculateWinterSupplementInput/<MQTT_TOPIC_ID>`.

-The rules engine processes and validates the input, calculates results, and publishes them in the specified format to the MQTT topic:`BRE/calculateWinterSupplementOutput/<MQTT_TOPIC_ID>`.
+The rules engine processes and validates the input, calculates results and publishes them in the specified format to the MQTT topic:`BRE/calculateWinterSupplementOutput/<MQTT_TOPIC_ID>`.

 This workflow was verified using **MQTT Explorer**.
 However, the provided web app was not displaying the result.